lukasz81/Readable/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

-## Access The API Server

-To accesss the backend server in your code, we have stored the URL to the API server in the environment variable `REACT_APP_BACKEND` which you can access in your code using `process.env.REACT_APP_BACKEND`.
-You can see this in action in `frontend/src/App.js` in `componentDidMount`.